• Recipes

 Of course!
 Whatever you’re craving today, raisins or other dried fruits, dark chocolate, milk chocolate etc. Or give it a whirl with some delicious homemade praline pecans!

-How To Store Brown Sugar Cookies
+How To Store Cookies

 I recommend you place them in a ziplock bag or cookie jar and keep them at room temperature for a few days.